EU presents path to ‘green recovery’ for a green future in Vietnam

 From 30 October to 13 November, national broadcaster Vietnam Television (VTV) ran a special feature on ‘Green Recovery for a Green Future’, produced in partnership with the EU Delegation to Vietnam (EUD).
 Released on VTV1 and replayed on VTV4, the segment looks at the EU’s and Vietnam’s shared vision of reducing emissions to net zero by 2050, along with the need to jointly reverse the economic impacts of COVID-19.

-The scoop presents the European Green Deal as a new way of conducting business for a green recovery, through a stimulus package that goes beyond EU borders to support other regions in transforming the global economy while making Europe and the world more resilient to future crises.
+The report presents the European Green Deal as a new way of conducting business for a green recovery, through a stimulus package that goes beyond EU borders to support other regions in transforming the global economy while making Europe and the world more resilient to future crises.

 The Danish, Dutch, and Swedish Ambassadors to Vietnam contributed their insights in the production, stressing the need to share the EU’s expertise and financial resources for green growth in support of Vietnam’s own strategy for a green transition and its climate commitments at COP 26.